funatsufumiya/ebiten_gvvideo/README.md

 > Go port was almost done by GitHub Copilot.
 Use with care.

 > [!NOTE]
 > Latest version is using [SIMD](https://github.com/pehringer/simd).
-If you need Pure Go implementation without SIMD, use `v0.0.4-no-simd` or `no-simd`
+If you need truly Pure Go implementation without SIMD, use `v0.0.4-no-simd` or `no-simd`

 ## Example